Prolog+CG 2.0

 Prof. Dr. Adil Kabbaj developed Prolog+CG.

-Ulrik Petersen is the current maintainer.
+Ulrik Sandborg-Petersen is the current maintainer.
 He is the one you should contact with questions and bugreports.